Pon Radhakrishnan: As minister and political career (2003-2009)

+Radhakrishnan was defeated by a CPI (M) candidate in the Nagercoil Lok Sabha constituency in 2004, and in 2009, he was beaten by a DMK candidate in Kanniyakumari Lok Sabha constituency.

+As minister and political career (2009-2019)

 He was president of Tamil Nadu state unit of the Bharatiya Janata Party, resigning the position when he became a Minister of State in the Narendra Modi-led government.
 He had won in a Lok Sabha seat in the 2014 Indian general election, from Kanyakumari constituency by a margin of 1,28,662 votes.
 During this tenure, he served as Minister of State in various portfolios like Heavy Industries, Shipping and Finance.